Speedball 2 Tournament: Development

 Public interest in a modern remake of Speedball 2 was rekindled by a high-profile Half-Life 2 modification, SourceBall.
 The SourceBall project began development in November 2004, and garnered interest from both Valve (many of whom claimed to be fans of the original Speedball 2), and from Mike Montgomery of The Bitmap Brothers.
 SourceBall was featured in a Steam News article broadcast to the Steam community, and was used by Valve in their 2005 presentation at The Gathering in Norway.
 Following a change of leadership in early 2006, development on the SourceBall project ended, but public demand for a new version of Speedball 2 remained high.

-In October 2006, Frogster Interactive announced that it had secured the rights to remake Speedball 2.
-Frogster has slated for release in Autumn 2007, and on April 27, 2007, released a trailer for Speedball 2.
+In October 2006, Frogster Interactive secured the rights to remake Speedball 2.
 For the production of Speedball 2, Kylotonn assembled a new team of game designers and programmers.
-As eminent advisor and lead producer, Mike Montgomery from Bitmap Brothers is supervising all steps in the development of the game.

-The title was changed to Speedball 2 Tournament in November 2007.
+As eminent advisor and lead producer, Mike Montgomery from Bitmap Brothers was a supervisor in the development of the game.
+The title was later changed to Speedball 2 Tournament.

 Distribution

-On 5 November 2007, Kylotonn and Valve released information that they would distribute the game via Steam and the end of November, 2007.
+Frogster Interactive Pictures released the game via Steam in November 2007.
 The game has since been delisted from Steam, though no official announcement or justification for this seems to have been published.